CrabroATL/Plant-Database/readme.md

 dbname=postgres user=postgres password=password host=0.0.0.0 port=30420

 #### Step 2: Build Database
-Next run migrations.py to build the pgsql database.
+Next, run migrations.py to build the pgsql database.

 #### Step 3: Populate Database
-Next run data_extractor.py to populate database.
+Next, run data_extractor.py to populate database.
 This process current takes between 640s and 660s

 #### Step 4: Clean Data
-Next run edgecase_cleaner.py to clean all currently known ocr errors.
+Next, run edgecase_cleaner.py to clean all currently known ocr errors.

 #### Step 5: Run WebApp
-Last run main.go to host a local server for the webapp.
+Last, run main.go to host a local server for the webapp.
 Then search for the plants you've always wanted to know about!

 ## Testing

 ### Unit Tests

-Describe how unit tests are executed.
+Using quicktest.py known locations of counties in a selected image can be verfied to have been read correctly.

 ### Integration Tests

-Describe how integration tests are executed.
+No integration tests were run.

 ## Deployment

-Explain how the app or library is deployed or executed either in a local or server context.
+The app is run on local port 3000 and accessed through a web browser.
+Future versions may be hosted on a webserver.

 ## Technology Stack